lzim/mtl/faciltator_dashboard.md

  ## Resize a Window for Side-by-Side Viewing

  - A facilitator may need to show two items on the screen side-by-side for comparison.
- - The Sim UI has a responsive design that should accomodate many resolutions and browser window sizes.
+ - The Sim UI has a responsive design that should accommodate many resolutions and browser window sizes.
  - Follow the steps below to get the best view.

  <img src = "https://github.com/lzim/mtl/blob/feature-gh-pages_resize_window/images/window_view_click.png?raw=true">